SynET-Bilab/segVesicle/bin/help_files/help.md

 ## 2. Overall Workflow
 The workflow of `SegVesicle` can be divided into the following steps:

 1. **Data Preprocessing**: Place all files to be processed in a single folder.
-Apply deconvolution and correction using IsoNet for image correction.
+Apply deconvolution and correction using IsoNet[1] for image correction.
 2. **Inference and Manual Annotation**: Use the trained model to predict on new images and manually correct annotations as needed.
 3. **Retrain Model**: Based on the manual corrections, retrain the model to improve its accuracy.
 4. **Results Analysis**: Analyze the results of the segmentation.